scitags/flowd-go/rpm/flowd-go.1.md

 - **hasSyslogHeader [bool] {false}**: Whether the incoming fireflies contain the syslog header or not.

 ## perfsonar
 The **perfSONAR** plugin will simply mark **all outgoing traffic** with the provided activity and experiment IDs.
-This plugin will override the chosen marking strategy if it's not set to `"label"` and the `matchAll` option is set to false and emit a warning message stating the fact.
+If the `matchAll` option of the `marker` backend is not set to `true`, this plugin will overwrite the setting, emitting a warning in the process.
+This plugin is devised to work hand in hand with the `marker` backend.

 - **activityId [int] {0}**: The activity ID to leverage for marking traffic.